Analyst-Lochan/Student-Achievement-Tracking-Dashboard/README.md

-# 🎓 OULAD SQL Project – Student Performance Tracking System
+# 🎓 OULAD SQL Project – Student Achievement Tracking System

 This project is based on the **Open University Learning Analytics Dataset (OULAD)**, which is openly available for educational use.